School of Science, Engineering and Environment

 In a nutshell

 Make discoveries in data and bring value to businesses and organisations.
-With a postgraduate degree in Data Science, you can enhance your existing computing knowledge, or gain new skills that can help you secure a role in one of the fastest-growing employment fields in the digital economy.
+With our Data Science postgraduate degree, you can enhance your existing computing knowledge, or gain new skills that can help you secure a role in one of the fastest-growing employment fields in the digital economy.

-Developed as one of the UK's first postgraduate conversion courses in this field, our BCS-accredited degree is designed to equip graduates and professionals from a wide range of disciplines and with a demonstrable mathematical aptitude, with analytical knowledge and applied programming skills.
+Developed as one of the UK's first data science postgraduate conversion courses, this Chartered Institute for IT (BCS)-accredited degree will equip graduates and professionals from a wide range of disciplines, with analytical knowledge and applied programming skills.